Dsemedo/POC-Prisma/README.md

 # POC-Prisma

-Basic Back-end project for a Typescript POC.
+Basic Back-end project for a Prisma POC.

 ## About

-That project has a unique table to organized users who was beted on soccer games.
+That project has a purpose to organized a seats than was/will reserved in a event, with a basic register that requires only a name.

 ## How to run for development